USD ($)

 It does not support non-text attachments natively.

-POP3, or Post Office Protocol version 3, is a protocol used for retrieving emails from a remote server to a local email client.
+POP3 stands for Post Office Protocol version 3.
+It is a protocol used for retrieving emails from a remote server to a local email client.
+It is one of the oldest email protocols and is still widely used today.

 pop3 working diagram